RinGotou/Kagami/README.md

 ## What's this?
 It's a simple and tiny experimental script language.
 The name of this project is from Japanese kanji "鏡".

+## About repo branch
+"master" is complete version of code in "testing" branch.IT'S NOT REAL STABLE BRANCH!

+"x.x-stable" is the stable version of interpreter.

+"testing" is current developing branch.

 ## Feature
 [√] Dynamic and weak typing language with reflection and closure support